Welcome To AirVPN!

 - AirVPN explains how it doesn't need to inspect or monitor traffic in order to check for breaches of ToS.

 - AirVPN is against security through obscurity, including in its client software Eddie and so shows all the information it can; which leads some users to erroneously think there's logging going on.
+AirVPN has since then expanded on this point.

 - AirVPN uses in-house support technicians and not outsourced third-party technicians and external packages such as Zendesk.
 So as with #3, it's closed-loop.
 No leakage.